This article contains 9 habits and strategies that help in promoting innovation and creativity at the workplace.

 A lot of workplaces have included, in routine, regular sessions of Yoga for even a few minutes to rejuvenate the team members.

-This should be followed in the hospitality industry as well.
+This should be followed in every organisation across industries.

 This is a no brainer as Yoga has become one of the most talked-about subjects recently.